SankarnarayanC/Image-Classification-in-Entomolgy/README.md

       <br>
      <img src="Images/classification results-2.png" width="1000" height="400">

-<br> The classification of the class Beetle and Butterfly had a higher accuracy as compared to that of the Grasshopper and Dragonfly class. <br>
+<br> The classification of the class 7 Spotted-Ladybug and Transverse-Ladybug had a higher accuracy as compared to that of the 22 Spotted-Ladubug class. <br>
 The confusion matrix showing the visualisation of the test results is shown below.
 <br>
 <br>